 - Write a monthly intercultural journal entry to reflect on your experiences in the program (prompts will be provided).

 - Design and complete a final service project to support Duke’s international community.

 - Possible ideas include developing a handbook or resource for new international students, organizing an event, proposing and designing a new program, or writing an op-ed or news article that raises awareness of global programs, communities and issues at Duke and beyond.

 Fellows will take the Intercultural Development Inventory Assessment (IDI) to understand their intercultural competence and measure the progress they have made through the program.
 Fellows will take a pre-test at the beginning of the fall semester and a post-test at the end of the Spring semester.
 IHouse staff will facilitate the debrief of the assessment.

-- Increase their knowledge of other cultures and social organizations, preferably including other languages as well.
+- Increase their awareness and understanding of other cultures and languages.

 - Strengthen their resume with a strong service and civic/global engagement component, demonstrated by the Global Fellows certificate.